delendum-xyz/starkvm-compiler/MVM-upgrade.md

 # cocall
 The `cocall` instruction requires further research.
 It is used to exchange control between coroutines.
-Coroutiunes are peers which cooerate by control exchange.
+Coroutiunes are peers which cooperate by control exchange.
 It should be an aim to remove MVM `syscall` and replace it with `cocall`.
 Cocall exchanged control with another coroutine:
 - EPILOGUE